5h33p/student_habits/README.md

 |Mean Squared Error |149.778484| 147.137563 |
 |R2 Score |-0.111456 |-0.108260

+The next histogram presents the distribution of residuals with the model developed.
+It's noticeable that the frequency peak is around +2 points, i.e. the model frequently predicts less than the actual exam score the student has / had.

 <img width="1255" height="701" alt="image" src="https://github.com/user-attachments/assets/1604c146-3931-46b7-8122-83b89c9efe43" />

+To measure the accuracy of the model, since the residuals follow a normal distribution pattern with relatively low variance, the box plot shown below presents two tolerance bands that include a part of the interquartile range (IQR).
+The ±2 score points tolerance band brings the model's predictions to roughly 50% of accuracy.

 <img width="1201" height="701" alt="image" src="https://github.com/user-attachments/assets/4b44cb36-b6cc-4330-9833-40e5106c3874" />

+In order to check how accuracy improves based on the tolerance range, the plot shwon next was created.
+It's possible to see that the accuracy improvement stagnates around ±10 to ±12 score points, with an accuracy over ≈95%, making it the best tolerance prediction margins.

 <img width="1233" height="701" alt="image" src="https://github.com/user-attachments/assets/de512038-1c73-4989-9254-44e5bd42a5f3" />

 # 3 Conclusion

+As presented, the model can assimilate the data well.
+It's possible to vary the tolerance in order to get more precise outcomes, achieving more than 95% accuracy between ±10 to ±12 points.
+It's important to keep in mind that this project was made with studying purposes only, to show and improve my skills as an ML developer.
+Some traits that should be thought about in the next projects are:
+- **Better defining data types of each column**: one must spend more time changing the column types to the right ones, specially the boolean variables, that must be, as better practice, kept out of the encoding and scaling process.
+- **Checking for correlations between the categorical features and the target**
+- **Comparing models with different numbers of features**
+- **Trying using a DeepLearning model as regression model**
+- **Include more statistical insights in the exploratory analysis and in the model evaluation**
+- **Filter outliers from data**
+- **Deploy model via Flask**
+- **Integrate with SQL databases**

 # 4 Appendix

 ## Previous GPA Plot